-2. Does not represent the classified use value or fractional value of the property if the property is required to be assessed based on its character or use; or value in the record which cumulatively meets the criteria of s.
-193.011 and professionally accepted appraisal practices.
+2. Does not represent the classified use value or fractional value of the property if the property is required to be assessed based on its character or use; or accepted appraisal practices.
 If the record lacks such evidence, the matter must be remanded to the property appraiser with appropriate directions from the value adjustment board or the court, and the property appraiser must comply with those directions.